cooperrc/nanoHUB_cooper/index.md

 - Using and maintaining OER for courses:
   - increases student autonomy (>700 forks to date)
   - encourages experimentation and building
+  - increases community involvement
+    - >800 discussion views this year
-  - increases community involvement (>800 discussion views and hundreds of view hours on YouTube)
+    - hundreds of view hours on YouTube
-- Any of these tools and resources can be revised+improved+distributed by _any_ class
+- Any of these tools and resources can be revised+improved+distributed by _any_ instructor or student
 - If any of this resonates, steal the tools and help to build a bigger OER community